- Sashité for Developers

 }

-Knight at e4 has movement capabilities to multiple destinations, each with their own environmental constraints and possibility variations.
+Knight at e4 has movement capabilities to multiple destinations, each with its own environmental constraints and possibility variations.

 Cross-Style Games